ethanmaniss/Assignment-1/README.md

 successfully output the data to the new file because I could not figure out the file input.

+Another issue was that I could not figure out the algorithm for matching the statistics from the user-given file to the new file.
+I understood the calculations for C and D in generating random lengths, however I could not make the 1000 strings have the same mean/variance/nucleotide probability as the user-given file.

 g++ *.cpp
 ./a.out (yourfilename.txt)